Additions to the Arnold listings: new pages on Terkal, Grigorij Bolshakov and Fedotov, updated

 - site present, or you might call it the instructions for use - very important!

-- site future, perhaps the most important of all: your contribution is needed!
+- site future, perhaps the most important of all: your contributions, please!!

 Back online: the Belgian tenors; the Ansseau page comes